BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 2. `gen_dep_graph("png")` This will generate an executable `dep-graph-${PROJECT_NAME}`.

-You need to run the executable, to see the generated file which is of type `png` in our case.
+You need to run the executable to see the generated file, which is of type `png` in our case.
 You could choose `pdf` or any of your favorite format.